AnushaPB/evodoodle/README.md

 ## Running evodoodle on your own computer

-Evodoodle can be installed from GitHub:
+Evodoodle relies on several geospatial libraries that must be installed first (GEOS, GDAL, and PROJ).
+Once they are installed, you can install evodoodle from GitHub:

 ```python
 pip install git+https://github.com/AnushaPB/evodoodle.git
 ```

-Evodoodle has several dependencies which can be installed using pip (below) or your package manager of choice:
+Evodoodle has requires several other python packages which can be installed using pip or your package manager of choice:

 ```python
 pip install bitarray
 pip install geopandas